SatyamXd-Codex/RgpvDiploma-SecondSem/ENGINEERING MECHANICS/Unit4.md

-Certainly!
-I can provide the entire explanation for Unit IV: Centroid and Centre of Gravity in a single, comprehensive Markdown document.

----

 # Unit IV: Centroid and Centre of Gravity

 This unit delves into the fundamental concepts of **centroid** and **centre of gravity**, which are crucial for understanding the equilibrium and stability of various shapes and objects in engineering and physics.